abhi4gupta/DMI/Assignment6/Readme.md

 * iit2018117 (Palak Mittal)

 # OVERVIEW
-In this assignment we will be implementing a algorithm "SVM-Boosting based on Markov resampling" .
+In this assignment we will be implementing a algorithm "One-Class Slab Support Vector Machine" .

 # INSTALLATION AND OPERATING INSTRUCTIONS
 1a.
 Upload OneClassSlab_letter.ipynb on Google Collab. ( Letter Dataset)